Similarweb lets website owners connect their Google Analytics account to Similarweb and share website data. Making this connection allows you to:

 The option to connect your Google Analytics privately is available for our users and will show verified data only for users under the same account that verified the website.
 Verified stamps will not be shown for a website that is verified privately.

-Go to your Account Settings and click on User Details.
+Go to Settings > Account and click on Profile.

 Choose Private or Public for the relevant site, and click Update.